 This class is ideal for those who are new to the property management industry or those who just need to brush up on their fair housing skills.
 Fines for a first fair housing offense may cost a property up to $10,000!
 It is important to know that the nuances of Fair Housing laws are constantly evolving and changing due to new case law.
-Educating employees for FREE, as part of the value-added services we provide to clients while reducing the risk of costly Fair Housing litigation is something that is invaluable for all property owners and managers.

 Advanced Fair Housing Workshop

 The focus in the Advanced Fair Housing class is to go beyond the protected classes and examine all facets of the requirements and subtle nuances of Fair Housing Laws.
-Emphasis is on the complex areas of Accommodation and Modification, Disabilities-Permanent & Temporary, Tenant Retaliation, and Dealing with Complaints.
-We address all the areas that these issues can impact and the repercussions of not knowing what to do and/or how to do it.
-We also deal with Risk Analysis and how to evaluate your risks when handling these issues.
+Emphasis is on the complex areas of Accommodation and Modification, Disabilities (permanent and temporary), Tenant Retaliation, and Responding To Complaints, and Risk Management.

-We discuss and explore what can happen if a Fair Housing complaint is filed against you and what your liabilities could be as well as what to do if you receive a notice from the CCRD (Colorado Civil Rights Division) or HUD.
+- What can happen if a Fair Housing complaint is filed against you and what your liabilities could be as well as what to do if you receive a notice from the CCRD (Colorado Civil Rights Division) or HUD

-The area of Advanced Fair Housing is far more complex and nuanced than learning Basic Fair Housing, the protected classes and the intent of the law.
-Participants should have attended a Basic Fair Housing Class or have extensive practical knowledge and experience in Basic Fair Housing prior to enrolling in this class.
+Participants should have attended a Basic Fair Housing Class or have extensive practical knowledge and experience with Fair Housing laws prior to enrolling in this class.

 Basic Evictions Workshop

-The primary focus of this workshop is on the Basic Residential Eviction action of Eviction for Non-Payment of Rent.
-Emphasis is on and examples presented to demonstrate the importance of using the legally correct notice to eliminate any defense against the eviction action.
-The class covers the key issues in drafting notices and the common mistakes that can and are frequently made in filling out and serving the notice, which result in defective service and delay in eviction.
+The primary focus of this workshop is the basic Residential Eviction action for Non-Payment of Rent.
+Emphasis is on the importance of using the legally correct notice to eliminate any defense against the eviction action.
+The class covers the key issues in drafting notices and the common mistakes that are frequently made in filling out and serving the notice, which can result in case delays.

 Subsidized Housing Evictions Bootcamp

-Subsidized Evictions can be a time consuming process, a bad notice can set you back significantly.
-This class will focus primarily on Basic Subsidized Evictions, with a heavy emphasis on notice drafting.
+Subsidized Evictions can be a time-consuming process, and a bad notice can set you back significantly.
+This class will focus primarily on the basics of Subsidized Evictions, with a heavy emphasis on notice drafting.
 Drafting the correct notice is imperative to winning your eviction, and the building block to handling subsidized evictions.
-The class covers the key issues in drafting notices and the common mistakes made in filling out and serving the notice which result in defective service and delay in eviction.
-The class will cover both Colorado notices and federal notices.
+The class covers the key issues in drafting notices and the common mistakes made in filling out and serving the notice that can result in defective service and delay in eviction.
+The class will cover both Colorado and federal notices.

 The recent changes in the enforcement of real estate law have caused concern among many property owners and managers.
 The Firm has designed this workshop to clarify the requirements of the Real Estate Commission as they relate to your property and employees.
 Class participants will learn the definition of a real estate broker, as well as who on the property is required to possess a real estate broker’s license.
 Learn who qualifies for exemption from these laws.
 This class will outline the do’s and don’ts of onsite managers in relation to real estate commission compliance.
-Many types of property management exist in the multi-family housing industry.
-After attending this class, participants will know the difference between owner, hybrid, and fee management, as well as REIT’s, joint ventures, and hands-on ownership.
+After attending this class, participants will know the difference between owner, hybrid, and fee management, as well as REITs, joint ventures, and hands-on ownership.